engineblog/gatsby-casper-blog/content/posts/npm-dependencies/index.md

 ## package.json

-This file is the "meat and potatoes" of any node package.
+This file serves as the backbone for node packages.
 This is the file that gets created when you start a node project with `npm init`.
 When you install packages in your project, the `package.json` file is updated, adding the package (along with its version) to the file.

 This file contains a project's "top level" dependencies, and is the driving force behind which packages get installed.
 This is why running `npm install` won't work unless there is a `package.json` file present.